specious/facebook-cli/README.md

 ## Logging in

-Once configured, you must log into Facebook with your credentials to authorize *facebook-cli* to interact with your profile.

-- Open a terminal
+Once the [Facebook app is configured](#facebook-setup), you must authorize it to access the social graph as you.

-  - Run `facebook-cli login`
+- In a terminal, run: `facebook-cli login`
-  - Open the URL in a web browser, and log into your Facebook account if prompted
+- Open the given URL in a web browser, and log into your Facebook account if prompted
 - Click "Continue" to approve the permissions
 - Select the scope of your audience for any posts you publish using this application ([read more](https://www.facebook.com/help/211513702214269))
 - Click "Ok" to continue
 - Close the browser tab

 See: [detailed instructions with screenshots](doc/configuration.md#logging-in)